JanssenProject/jans/docs/admin/reference/database/cb-config.md

 ```

-The rest of properties which are static for all other supported DB:
+The rest of properties are static for all other supported DB:

 ```
 binaryAttributes=objectGUID